Business empire under pressure as Berlusconi influence wanes

-MILAN The upholding of a tax fraud conviction against former Italian premier Silvio Berlusconi compounds the problems facing his $6.6 billion (4.3 billion pounds) business empire, already struggling in a deep recession, and gives new impetus to questions about its future leadership.
+MILAN The upholding of a tax fraud conviction against former Italian premier Silvio Berlusconi compounds the problems facing his $6.6 billion business empire, already struggling in a deep recession, and gives new impetus to questions about its future leadership.

 "The truth is this signals another step towards the end of Berlusconi's political life," said Bernstein analyst Claudio Aspesi.